Building AppChain for dApps: Security considerations and Best Practices

 Cosmos supports Ledger Nano — a hardware wallet to store private keys and allows transactions to be signed offline, preventing attacks and threats.
 The wallet can also be connected with Ledger Live App, allowing you to stake, earn passive income, track balance in real-time, transaction history, and more.

-Avalanche Subnets
+Avalanche L1s

 Validators security

-Subnets maintains AppChain security by only granting validation permission to nodes that meet the below criteria:
+L1s (Formerly known as Subnets) maintains AppChain security by only granting validation permission to nodes that meet the below criteria:

 1. Should Maintain online presence 100% of the time.